kaattz/ContestTrade/README_en.md

 > **Note:** This framework currently only supports the **Chinese A-share** market.

 ## Introduction

-This project aims to build a robust quantitative trading system powered by Large Language Models (LLMs).
+This project aims to build a robust, LLM-driven quantitative trading system that can autonomously discover event-driven investment opportunities in real financial markets.

-To address the challenge of LLMs' sensitivity to market noise, we've developed an innovative multi-agent system with an internal competition mechanism.
-The system features two teams—a Data Team that processes market data into high-density text factors, and a Research Team that uses powerful financial tools to conduct in-depth analysis.
+To mitigate LLMs' sensitivity to market noise, ContestTrade adopts a structured two-team multi-agent design and an internal contest mechanism.
+The Data Team ingests and processes large volumes of market data, distilling them into high-information textual factors.
+The Research Team then uses a powerful set of financial tools (such as stock screening, financial metrics analysis, and web search) to perform in-depth, multi-round research on those factors and produce trading proposals.

-The core innovation is our self-adaptive competition mechanism, where agents in both teams are continuously ranked based on real-time market feedback.
-Only the decisions from the highest-performing "winners" are adopted.
-This approach significantly enhances the system's robustness and leads to superior trading performance.
+After all agents finish their analyses, the system evaluates and ranks agents by their live market performance.
+Similar to how top-performing fund managers are allocated more capital, only proposals from high-performing agents are adopted and receive proportionally more trading allocation, while poorer-performing agents may receive little or no capital.
+This competitive, performance-driven allocation improves robustness and reduces the impact of noisy or low-quality model outputs.

 ## Framework Overview